Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 ## 10 low & no-code AI agent builders for 2025

-Now that we have a better understanding of what we’re looking for, we can begin to explore some of the specific platforms that are available on the market today.
+Now that we have a better understanding of what we’re looking for, we can begin to explore some of the specific tools that are available on the market today.

 In order to give a full account of what’s available, we’ve chosen a broad range of tools, aimed at a diverse set of use cases and target personas.